buc-htl/sew5-template/client/client.md

-Put all your client code in this directory
+Put all your client code in this directory.